helperfriend/crouton/README.md

 This is yet another fork of dnschied's **crouton: Chromium OS Universal Chroot Environment**.
 Hopefully, I'll do something with it.
 However, one thing won't do is change the original legendary readme:

-Rrouton is a set of scripts that bundle up into an easy-to-use, Chromium OS-centric chroot generator.
+Crouton is a set of scripts that bundle up into an easy-to-use, Chromium OS-centric chroot generator.
 Currently Ubuntu and Debian are supported (using debootstrap behind the scenes), but "Chromium OS Debian, Ubuntu, and Probably Other Distros Eventually Chroot Environment" doesn't